Toloka/docs/en/guide/concepts/distribute-tasks-by-pages.md

 ## Troubleshooting {#troubleshooting}

-#### How do I specify smart mixing settings in the interface when uploading a file?
+{% cut "How do I specify smart mixing settings in the interface when uploading a file?" %}

 Smart mixing settings are specified for the file rather than for the pool.

 The settings specified during the first file upload are applied to all the files that are uploaded to this pool later on.

+{% endcut %}

-#### What is the maximum number of tasks per suite?
+{% cut "What is the maximum number of tasks per suite?" %}

 It depends on the task.
 Technically, you can use as many tasks you want.